Emily Carr: Legacy

 Carr's work is still of relevance today to contemporary artists.
-Her painting Old Time Coast Village (1929–30) is referred to in Korean Canadian artist Jin-me Yoon's A Group of Sixty-Seven (1996).
+Her painting Old Time Coast Village (1929–1930) is referred to in Korean Canadian artist Jin-me Yoon's A Group of Sixty-Seven (1996).
 The work is composed of sixty-seven portraits of the Korean Canadian community in Vancouver standing in front of Old Time Coast Village and a landscape painting by Group of Seven member Lawren Harris.
 She is the subject of books and articles by authors such as Gerta Moray and many others.

+Several musical and theatrical productions have brought Carr's work to life on stage.
+Examples are Emily Carr-Small Wonders a musical by the Canadiana Musical Theatre Company, Song of this place, and the performances of the Emily Carr String Quartet.

-In 2025, the Vancouver Art Gallery examined her paintings of nature, impenetrable in earlier work, more open in later work in a show of Carr's paintings from the collection titled Emily Carr: Navigating an Impenetrable Landscape.
+From January 25, 2025 – January 19, 2026, the Vancouver Art Gallery examined her paintings of nature—impenetrable in earlier work, more open in later work—in a show of Carr's paintings from the collection titled Emily Carr: Navigating an Impenetrable Landscape.
+This was followed by their show That Green Ideal: Emily Carr and the Idea of Nature from February 6 – November 8, 2026; the exhibit examined "the artist's obsession with the landscape of the Pacific Northwest."